liferay-search/liferay-docs/en/developer/reference/articles/02-front-end/05-liferay-js-apis/05-invoking-liferay-services.markdown

 Service Builder-generated JSON web services, follow these guidelines for invoking them.
-These services are useful for creating single page applications and can even be used to create custom front-ends in @product@.
+These services are useful for creating single page applications and can even be used to create custom front-ends in @sharepoint@.
 -->

 This reference covers how to invoke these web services using JavaScript.

 ## Invoking Web Services via JavaScript

-@product-ver@ contains a global JavaScript object called `Liferay` that has many useful utilities.
+@sharepoint-ver@ contains a global JavaScript object called `Liferay` that has many useful utilities.
 One method is `Liferay.Service`, which invokes JSON web services.